TylerSpence/ECE281_Lab4/README.md

 |  6 |  ADD  |
 |  7 |  LDA  |

-This was accomplished using the following output logic code.
+Implementation was accomplished using the following conditional output logic code.
 ```vhdl
 Result <= (Data and Accumulator)      when (Opsel="000") else
 		           (not(Accumulator) + "0001") when (Opsel="001" )else